Often a person making a financial power of attorney appoints two or more persons to act jointly.

 Who will be interested in the information on this page?

-Anyone who believes they have been in possession of, control of, land that they do not legally own, over a period of years, and wish to legally acquire title to that land.
+Anyone who believes they have been in possession of, control of, land that they do not legally own, over a period of years (fifteen or in some instances thirty years), and wish to legally acquire title to that land.

 Anyone who has lost possession of, control of, land that they own and have concerns about regaining possession.